satkarLIS/satkarLIS/README.md

          docker-compose build
          docker-compose up -d

-Once the container is running , you can access it using your server IP address or the DNS of the server followed by ":<https_port>".
+Once the containers are running , you can access it using your server IP address or the DNS of the server followed by ":<https_port>"